Justcodingthings19/DeepSkilling-/Git/1.Git Hol/README.md

 git add .

+Description:

-The file is now tracked by Git.
+The file is moved to the staging area and is ready for commit.

 Step 5: Commit Changes
+Commit File

-Command used:
+Command Used:

 git commit -m "Added welcome.txt file"

+Description:

-The changes are saved in the local repository.
+The changes are permanently saved in the local Git repository.

 Step 6: Remote Repository Operations
+Create Remote Repository

-Created a remote repository named:
+A remote repository named:

 GitDemo

-on GitHub/GitLab.
+was created on GitHub/GitLab.

 Add Remote Repository

-Command used:
+Command Used:

 git remote add origin <repository-url>
 Pull Changes from Remote Repository

-Command used:
+Command Used:

 git pull origin master

+Description:

+Downloads the latest changes from the remote repository.

 Push Local Repository to Remote Repository

-Command used:
+Command Used:

 git push origin master

+Description:

+Uploads local commits to the remote repository.

 Git Commands Summary
 Command	Purpose
 git init	Creates a new Git repository